-On the first day of your child’s session, you can send the following for your child to keep at camp, all labeled with your child’s name:
+On the first day of your child’s session, we ask that you please send in the following for your child to keep at camp, all labeled with your child’s name:

 - Sunscreen (unlike in years past, spray only please, if your camper needs help applying)

 - Life jacket: must be U.S. Coast Guard Approved – USCG Approved Type III Device appropriate for your child’s weight and clearly labeled with your child’s name.